sinch/ios-call-your-twitter-friends/README.md

      usingBlock:^(NSNotification *note) { onUserDidLogin(note.userInfo[@"userId"]); }];
 ```

-Here, we are initializing the SINService object and setting up NSNotificationCenter.
-We need to set up NSNotificationCenter so we can log users into the app.
-We can use their usernames.
+Here we are initializing the SINService object and setting up NSNotificationCenter.
+We need to set up NSNotificationCenter so we can log users into the app using their usernames.

-Now let's go to **DetailViewController.h**.
-Go ahead and add the following import:
+Go to **DetailViewController.h** and add the following import:

 ```objective-c
 #import <Sinch/Sinch.h>